 A large breakfast helped them control their hunger throughout the morning and also caused them to have a lower risk of diabetes, hypertension, and cardiovascular disease.

 Or there’s the fact that it was determined in a 2012 study that individuals who ate breakfast were more inclined to be successful at long-term weight loss (Wyatt et al 2012).

 Besides being pinched for time and wanting to sleep more, many of us skip breakfast because we aren’t hungry or morning nausea.

-This makes it paramount that your breakfast be relatively quick, worth eating, delicious and of course healthy.
-That’s a lot to ask of something that many of us don’t have time for to begin with!
+This makes it paramount that your breakfast is relatively quick, worth eating, delicious, and of course healthy.
+That’s a lot to ask of something that many of us don’t have time for, to begin with!

 Breakfast is All the Same, Right?